Life on the Train

 On the last day, she came down from first-class to take her photo.
 I was wearing pajama bottoms, a T-shirt and flip-flops.
 I hadn’t shaved or bathed for days.
 I was eating some noodle soup with a tiny, white plastic fork.
 I had gone native.

 She took her picture and left.
 I wonder if she told her husband something should be done, like more humane treatment for third-class travelers.

 The snoring Russian bear spoke his first word as he looked out the window on day four, “Baikal.”
 We had crossed into the Asian part of Russia at the Ural mountains.
-This was a big discussion in my car when we had been looking at my map of Russia.
+This had been a big discussion in my car when we were looking at my map of Russia.

 Looking down on the frozen lake was amazing.
 And the mountains on the right were snow covered with a haze of a light snow.
 He had spoken but I was speechless.
 The train followed the edge of the lake, twisting around so you could see different views.
 It was a hypnotic experience.
 We were at the southern tip and nearing my destination of Ulan Ude.